BasvdVelde/KWR/README.md

 The "Spectral and structural similarity" folder contains the R-script developed to calculated the NDP, JI, Spearman's/Pearson's correlations.
-It also provides the code to calculate the different approaches and the structural similarity using the Maccs chemical fingerprint
+It also provides the code to calculate the different approaches and the structural similarity using the Maccs chemical fingerprint.
+The "related.csv" and "random.csv" files are based on the parent and TP pairs provided by J.E.
+Schollée et al. (https://doi.org/10.1007/s13361-017-1797-6)

 The "other" folder contains R codes used to aid the project, such as merging the spectra and saving the JSON